Author visit program

-Author visits are suitable for grades 5, 6, 7 & 8.
+Author visits are suitable for ages 9 and up.
 With two children of my own, I am passionate about igniting that spark of enthusiasm that will help kids want to learn.
 My school visits are energetic, engaging and fun.
-If you are interested in having me me visit your school here in Melbourne, please contact me via the Schools Contacts Form on the About page.
+Contact me via the Schools Contacts Form on the About page to arrange a visit.

 Nobody can bring to life the words from a story quite like authors themselves.
-I am happy to do a reading from my book, Forestium: The Mirror Never Lies.
+I am happy to do a reading from any of my books.

 It can also be a fun exercise getting a student to perform a reading of a couple of pages.
 Most of my sessions involve me telling various stories and anecdotes - many of which have a strong moral to them, such as how a teacher providing feedback on an assignment is more about them showing how much they value the student than anything else.
 Kids are usually riveted to these stories and the teachers love them also.

 No school visit is complete without at least one Q & A session, where the students are invited to ask questions about me, writing, my book or just about anything else.

 This is a great opportunity for me to interact and have fun with the kids.
 There will be prizes for ALL participating students, and I may very well give out some special goodies during these sessions.

 EVERY student that participates in the school visit will receive a special, beautifully themed bookmark, and there are many available.